Customer spotlight: Kootenai County, Idaho Budget coffers and property owners enjoy benefits of tech-friendly tax administration

-When Kootenai County, Idaho, brought the Aumentum system online, it not only streamlined calculation and billing time, it helped administrators increase collections while boosting public trust in the county’s property valuation system.
+When Kootenai County, Idaho, brought the Aumentum system online, it not only streamlined calculation and billing time, but also helped administrators increase collections while boosting public trust in the county’s property valuation system.

 Let’s face it, property-tax administration is not the sexiest function of local government, nor the most popular.
 But that doesn’t make it any less essential.
 Without accurate property assessments and workable systems for tax collection, budgeting, and revenue distribution, local government services would be far less effective.